 There are comparatively more businesses in the industries of agriculture, forestry and fishing, production, motor trades, retail, transport and storage, accommodation and food services, health and arts, entertainment, recreation and other services within Tendring District than the county but noticeable fewer businesses within professional, scientific and technical.
 Other industries with proportionately lower business numbers than the county levels are construction, wholesale, information and communication, finance and insurance, property and business administration and support services.
-Braintree has more businesses in agriculture, forestry and fishing, production, motor trades, wholesale, transport and storage and arts, entertainment, recreation and other services than the Essex average, and a lower proportion of the remaining industries.
+Braintree has more businesses in agriculture, forestry and fishing, production, motor trades, wholesale and arts, entertainment, recreation and other services than the Essex average, and a lower proportion of the remaining industries.
 Colchester is closer to the Essex average, with similar proportions for multiple industries and only slight variances in others.
-The most significant differences are in the construction, wholesale, retail, transport and storage and professional, scientific and technical industries.
+The most significant differences are in the construction, production, retail, health and transport and storage.

-2.2.
-Employment
+2.2 Employment